deepset-ai/haystack-home/content/blog/extracting-metadata-filter/index.md

 > 4️⃣ Query Expansion 🔜

 In Retrieval-Augmented Generation (RAG) applications, the retrieval step, which provides relevant context to your large language model (LLM), is vital for generating high-quality responses.
 There are possible ways of improving retrieval and **metadata filtering** is one of the easiest ways.
-[Metadata filtering](https://docs.haystack.deepset.ai/docs/metadata-filtering), the approach of limiting the search space based on some concrete metadata,  can greatly enhance the quality of the retrieved documents.
+[Metadata filtering](https://docs.haystack.deepset.ai/docs/metadata-filtering), the approach of limiting the search space based on some concrete metadata,  can really enhance the quality of the retrieved documents.
 Here are some advantages of using metadata filtering:

 1. **Relevance**: Metadata filtering narrows down the information being retrieved.
 This ensures that the generated responses align with the specific query or topic.
 2. **Accuracy**: Filtering based on metadata such as domain, source, date, or topic guarantees that the information used for generation is accurate and trustworthy.
 This is particularly important for applications where accuracy is paramount.
 For instance, if you need information about a specific year, using the year as a metadata filter will retrieve only pertinent data.
 3. **Efficiency**: Eliminating irrelevant or low-quality information boosts the efficiency of your RAG application, reduces the amount of processing needed, and speeds up retrieval response times.

-You have two options for applying the metadata filter: you can either specify it directly when running the pipeline or extract it from the query itself.
+You have two options for applying the metadata filter: you can either specify it directly when running the pipeline or, you can extract it from the query itself.
 In this article, we'll focus on extracting  filters from a query to improve the quality of generated responses in RAG applications.
 Let's get started.

 ## Introduction to Metadata Filters

 First things first, what is metadata?
 Metadata (or meta tag) is actually data about your data, used to categorize, sort, and filter information based on various attributes such as date, topic, source, or any other information that you find relevant.
-After incorporating meta information into your data, you can apply filters to queries used with Retrievers to limit the scope of your search based on this metadata and ensure that your answers come from a specific slice of your data.
+After incorporating meta information into your data, you can apply filters to queries used with [Retrievers](https://docs.haystack.deepset.ai/docs/retrievers) to limit the scope of your search based on this metadata and ensure that your answers come from a specific slice of your data.

 Imagine that you have following Documents in your document store: